MirandaSls/MirandaSls/README.md

-- 👋 Hi, I’m Arthur Miranda Sales
+- 👋Hi, I'm Arthur Miranda Sales I'm a junior programmer focused on front end I love programming and learning all about this IT area and I'm looking to become full-stack.
-- 👀 I’m interested in Java,  Js, Html, CSS, React and Python
+- 👀 I’m interested in Java, Js, Html, CSS, React, Python and C#
 - 🌱 I’m currently learning Java, Html, CSS, Js
-- 💞️ I’m looking to collaborate on college project
 - 📫 How to reach me arthursales@tutanota.com

 <!---